Consensys/doc.tessera/docs/index.md

 * [Self-manages](Concepts/Privacy-Manager/Privacy-manager.md) and [discovers](Concepts/p2p-discovery.md) all nodes in the network.

-* Provides [an API](Reference/TesseraAPI.md) for communicating between Tessera nodes and an API for communicating with privacy-enabled Ethereum clients.
+* Provides [an API](Reference/TesseraAPI.md) for communicating between Tessera nodes and with privacy-enabled Ethereum clients.

 * Provides two-way SSL using [TLS certificates](HowTo/Configure/TLS.md) and various trust models such as [trust on first use (TOFU)](HowTo/Configure/TLS.md#tofu-trust-on-first-use),